Let’s look at when to use so and because in English.

 Because is a subordinating conjunction.
 It explains the reason or cause of the main clause.

 Joseph didn’t eat much today because he felt sick.
-Here, the speaker is telling us the reason why Joseph didn’t eat lunch.
+Here, the speaker is telling us the reason why Joseph didn’t eat much.

 Try the quiz!